 - Russian Roulette: When a player won $10,000 in the bonus round, but decided not to go for the $100,000.
 They would pull the handle, step off the Drop Zone, and after finding out what would've happened walks off with Mark down the corridor as the credits roll.

-- (The New) Treasure Hunt (Geoff Edwards' versions): You quit with the money?
-Okay, then, but we'll still do the skit!
+- (The New) Treasure Hunt (Geoff Edwards' versions): You're gonna quit and take the money?
+Great, but we're still doing the skit anyway!

 - Since the early 2000s, Wheel of Fortune has had two Mystery Wedges.
 These can be taken for their cash value of $1,000 (originally $500) per letter, or flipped over.
 One has a Bankrupt on the other side, while the other has a $10,000 cash prize (originally a compact car).
 If a contestant opts not to flip over a Mystery Wedge and solves immediately afterward, Pat will often ask the contestant if he or she wants to see what was on the other side.
 When the wedges were first introduced, he would often flip over the other one if one had already been flipped.